eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery/README.md

 ```

 The callback is stored as a `cxx::function` which does not require dynamic memory (but limits the size of the stored function,
 which is relvant e.g. for capturing lambdas).
-If dynamic memory s no concern we can also use a `std::function`.
+If dynamic memory is no concern we can also use a `std::function`.
 The callback can be any callable with a `(void)(discovery::Discovery&)` signature.
 Again the callback signature can be generalized somewhat but there are constraints to use it with the listener.
 Since the listener can only call static or free functions, we use an additional indirection to call the actual callback